vishal814/course_management/README.md

 # Course Management System
 A full-stack web application to manage courses, students, and enrollments, built with *Spring Boot* (Java) for the backend and *React.js* for the frontend.
-This system also supports *JWT authentication, **course statistics, and a clean UI with **Tailwind CSS*.
+This system also supports **course statistics, and a clean UI with **Tailwind CSS*.

 ---